Harold Sleigh

-Harold Crofton Sleigh (pron. "slee") (19 May 1867 – 24 April 1933) was an Australian businessman, founder of H. C. Sleigh and Company, involved in shipping and petroleum distribution, best known for its Golden Fleece products and service stations.
+Harold Crofton Sleigh (SLEE; 19 May 1867 – 24 April 1933) was an Australian businessman, founder of H. C. Sleigh and Company, involved in shipping and petroleum distribution, best known for its Golden Fleece products and service stations.

 History

 Sleigh was born in Westbury-on-Trym, Bristol, England to Hamilton Norman Sleigh and Anna Elizabeth Sleigh, née Ward, whose residence in 1881, was Belmont House, Bitton.
 He was educated at Bath Grammar School and worked for several businesses before gaining employment with the Union Bank of London which was chiefly concerned with overseas clients, so gained some knowledge of international shipping practice.

 He left for Australia in 1888 and became involved in barge traffic on the Murray and Darling rivers.

 Shipping

 Sleigh owned the steamers Emu from 1891 and Ethel Jackson from 1892 or earlier.
 Both operated on the Darling River out of Bourke.

 Around 1893 he began working for Harrold Brothers, ship brokers and owners of Melbourne, and while with that company he privately tendered for a contract in which his employers were interested.
 His resignation was accepted and well advertised.
 He won the contract, which was to carry coal from Newcastle for the Western Australian Government Railways for two years.

 He took a six-month charter of SS Eskdale and two sister ships Tangier and Asphodel, which were more than capable of filling the contract, plus general cargo and passengers in steerage, for which there was a strong demand, especially to the goldfields.
 William Cave of Adelaide acted as agent, then in August 1896 Howard Smith's recently (1890) formed Intercolonial Steamship Company took over the contract.